jacq-system/orm-model/README.md

 # orm-model
-PHP Doctrine ORM model for herbarium application
+PHP Doctrine ORM and model for herbarium application